tim-kos/frey/README.md

 Frey has some opinionated and magical parts, but less so than Otto.

-You can define all of this in a single `.toml` recipe, or choose to bundle your existing Terraform `.tf` and Ansible `.yml` inside a recipe directory, that Frey will use to create web infrastructure.
+You can define all of this in a single `Freyfile`.
+A Frefile is a recipe written in [TOML](https://github.com/toml-lang/toml).

+Alternatively you can point Frey to your existing Terraform `.tf` and Ansible `.yml` for creating web infrastructure.

 What Frey is not good at:

  - Scaling Microservices
- - Dependencies between projects
+ - Dependencies with other Frey projects.
+Even though you could a diverse cluster with different roles and apps accross different cloud vendors - All of this should be defined in one Frey project.

 ## Install